 If you’re looking to hire a new ASIC engineer for your business, making sure you find the perfect candidate for the role is incredibly important.
 Engineers who work with application-specific integrated circuits need to be very technically skilled as well as competent working as part of a team and by themselves, and exceptional candidates can be hard to come by.

 The best way to get an idea of whether a candidate is going to be suitable for a role is by getting to know them in an interview setting and asking questions that tell you more about their personality, their strengths and their approach to work.
 This guide contains examples of the best ASIC engineer interview questions as well as advice for both employers and interview candidates for getting the best out of the job interview process.

 What is an ASIC Engineer?

 Application-Specific Integrated Circuits (ASICs) are relatively new to the IT and engineering sector, but are quickly revolutionising the industry because of their specialised nature and potential applications to IoT and machine learning.
 An ASIC engineer is a specialist electronic engineer who works with these custom-built microchips, whether that is designing, testing or building them.

 What Does an ASIC Engineer Do?

 The key aspects of an ASIC engineer’s role include creating architectural design models of application-specific integrated circuits, responding to client briefs by creating product design specification statements, and working with other electrical engineers to decide on the best ASIC solutions.
 Because ASICs tend to perform specific functions, most engineers will work on one-off projects for clients who are looking for a way to incorporate a certain feature in their end product.

 Most ASIC engineers are employed by companies in the technology or manufacturing industry, with many businesses out there specialising in developing products with application-specific technologies.
-Common tasks required of this kind of engineers include managing ASIC design projects, liaising with developers and manufacturers, and working directly with clients to decide the best way to incorporate the technology into their products.
+Common tasks required of this kind of engineers include managing ASIC design projects, liaising with software developers and manufacturers, and working directly with clients to decide the best way to incorporate the technology into their products.